This means a lot of different tasks for different projects, ongoing simultaneously.

 Connecting your social accounts is easy peasy.

 All this will, of course, require that you create an account with CoSchedule first.
-If you’re unsure, just sign up for the two-week trial period, and see how you like the platform.
+You can sign up for the free version first.
+It’s easy to set up and does not require your credit card information.

 Once you’ve signed up for CoSchedule and you’re logged into your account, click on the hamburger menu at the top-left corner, and then click on your name.
 This will open up more options.
 Choose “Social Profiles” from this dropdown.
 On the next page, click on Connect Social Profile, and then follow the prompts to connect your social media accounts, once by one.
 Once you connect one account, you will need to repeat the process to connect another profile.
 With CoSchedule Marketing Calendar, you can connect up to 10 social profiles.